amsharifian/amsharifian.github.io/_pages/about.md

 From summer 2018, I started working at **Huawei Technology**, Hardware Acceleration Lab, as a Research Engineer while I'm continuing my PhD.

 I'm developing **_Dandelion_** during my PhD.
-[Dandelion](https://github.com/sfu-arch/dandelion-lib) is a microarchitecture intermediate representation, call it $$\mu IR$$, that tries to abstract an accelerator design.
-Using Dandelion designer can: analysis, transform and optimize his design base on his target.
+[Dandelion](https://github.com/sfu-arch/dandelion-lib) is a microarchitecture intermediate representation, call it $$\mu IR$$, that helps computer architecture designers to abstract their accelerator design to an IR.
+Using Dandelion designers can: analysis, transform and optimize their accelerator and find a design that matches their goal.

 I have released my projects on our lab's repo, [sfu-arch](https://github.com/sfu-arch).
 Feel free to test them and you are more than welcome to give me your feedbacks.